dorjeduck/kamo/README.md

 **Prerequisite**: Ensure you have [Mojo](https://docs.modular.com/mojo/) 24.4 installed.

 The [ML without tears](https://mlwithouttears.com/2024/05/15/a-from-scratch-implementation-of-kolmogorov-arnold-networks-kan/) implementation offers some basic usage examples to get started.
-We ported the first two of them.
+We ported the first two of them to [Mojo](https://docs.modular.com/mojo/).

 ### 1D regression problem